TrailGenic™ Activation Protocol

 Core Stimulus

-Fasted hiking between 2–3 hours creates sustained mitochondrial demand while glycogen availability remains limited.
-This forces the body to increase fat utilization efficiency and expand aerobic energy production capacity.
+• Fasted hiking between 2–3 hours creates sustained mitochondrial demand while glycogen remains limited

-Elevation gain introduces controlled cardiovascular load, strengthening stroke volume, mitochondrial oxygen utilization, and overall aerobic efficiency.
+• Elevation gain introduces controlled cardiovascular load and strengthens aerobic efficiency

-Post-effort refueling initiates recovery signaling without eliminating the adaptive stimulus.
+• Post-effort refueling initiates recovery without eliminating the adaptive signal

 Element Specification